huggingface/blog/keras-chatbot-arena.md

 ## 1. Introduction

 I'm not interested in having LLMs solve big problems, quite the opposite.
 I want them to dispatch drudgery, and if they don't get it right on the first try, a short English sentence should be enough to fix it.
-In short, I want an asistant, like the [computers](https://en.wikipedia.org/wiki/HAL_9000) in old sci-fi movies, minus the "[I'm sorry Dave, I'm afraid I can't do that](https://youtu.be/ARJ8cAGm6JE?si=LnI39hH7EhiXunw6)" bit 😅.
+In short, I want an assistant, like the [computers](https://en.wikipedia.org/wiki/HAL_9000) in old sci-fi movies, minus the "[I'm sorry Dave, I'm afraid I can't do that](https://youtu.be/ARJ8cAGm6JE?si=LnI39hH7EhiXunw6)" bit 😅.

 [This paper](https://arxiv.org/abs/2411.03562) explores such a tool for coding.
 Setting aside the creative name and claim (No, [AI is not